 Identifying toxic co-workers can be crucial for maintaining a positive work environment.
 Here are some common characteristics that toxic co-workers may exhibit:

-6. Lack of Empathy: Toxic co-workers may lack empathy and disregard the feelings or needs of others.
+- Lack of Empathy: Toxic co-workers may lack empathy and disregard the feelings or needs of others.
+They belittle their coworkers even in front of others to assert control and dominance.
 They may be insensitive to the challenges or struggles that their colleagues are facing and show little concern for their well-being.

 It’s important to note that not all co-workers who exhibit one or more of these characteristics are necessarily toxic.
 However, if you consistently observe multiple toxic behaviours in a co-worker and feel that their actions are negatively impacting the work environment, it may be worth addressing the issue with them directly or seeking support from a supervisor.